THE 2019 HEADLINERS

-Clearwater’s great friend Tom Chapin was our Master of Ceremonies in both 2017 and 2018, and we’re excited to announce he’ll be back again this year, schedule permitting.
+Clearwater’s great friend Tom Chapin was our Master of Ceremonies in both 2017 and 2018, and we’re excited to announce he’ll be back again this year, with a special tribute to Pete Seeger.

 In a career that spans five decades, 25 albums and three GRAMMY® awards, Tom has covered an incredible amount of creative ground.
 In addition to his work as a recording artist and concert performer, Chapin has acted on Broadway and worked extensively in films, television and radio.